 International applicants should make substantial and realistic financial plans for proposed study in the United States.
 Certification of funds available to support each year of study at MICA will be required.
 We will send the certification statement form to you upon receipt of your application.
-Information regarding financial statements can also be found on the Admission & Financial Aid section of MICA’s Web site under Information Just for International Students.
+Information regarding financial statements can also be found on the Admission & Financial Aid section of MICA’s Web site under Questions Frequently Asked By International Students.
 Annual expenses for international students typically run higher than for domestic students, due to travel costs and mandatory health insurance.
 International students are not eligible to work off campus during the first nine months of their student visa status in the United States.

 Before an international student leaves his or her home country, the student should have a letter of acceptance from MICA and a Certificate of Eligibility for Non-Immigrant (F-1) Student Status (Form I-20) from the College.
 Students should make certain that their passport and visa are in order before coming to the United States.